Yoga for Emotional Balance

 CONTACT LINDA AT 630-677-4501

-LEARN AT YOUR CONVENIENCE
+AND LEARN AT YOUR CONVENIENCE

 Many people experience a traumatic event and develop Post Traumatic Stress Disorder (PTSD).
 The number of diagnosed cases in the military has jumped 50% and many go unreported.
 According to the American Medical Association sexual violence is the most under-reported crime.
 Many people have been in car accidents, have witnessed violence in abusive households, or have lost a loved one and thereby experience traumatic grief.
 Research shows that yoga combined with talk therapy can be doubly effective in lessening traumatic responses.